facebook/react-native/docs/Troubleshooting.md

 ## Watchman took too long to load
-Permission settings prevent Wathcman to load.
+Permission settings prevent Watchman from loading.
 A recent update solves this, get a HEAD install of Watchman if you are experiening this error.

 ```
 brew uninstall watchman